SmithsonianWorkshops/Hydra-introduction/hydra_intro.md

 Objectives:
 * Learn how to connect to Hydra remotely.
 * Learn how to find programs installed on the cluster.
-* Learn how to submit a job to the HPC scheduler.
+* Learn how to create and submit a job to the HPC scheduler.
 * Learn how to transfer results to your local computer.

 ## Logging In

 ### Usernames
-For Smithsonian users your Hydra username is the same as your SI username (the portion of your email address before `@si.edu`).
+For Smithsonian users your Hydra username is the same as your SI username (the portion of your email address before `@si.edu`), all in lowercase.
 For SAO users, your username is typically your first initial then your last name.

 | When you see `{user}` in this tutorial, replace that with your Hydra username!|
 |---|